Group-6-Software-Development/Neural_Network_Project/README.md

 # Neural Network Project

+This repository contains all Jupyter Notebooks for the Neural Network Project, part of the 3rd-year Software Engineering course at Metropolia University of Applied Sciences.

+## Getting Started

-To get started, run the following command in the terminal:
+To install all required packages, run the following command in your terminal:

 ```bash
 pip install -r requirements.txt
 ```

-This will install all the necessary packages to run the code.